mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 When DHCPV4-RESPONSE Message is received by the 4o6 Relay Agent, it looks for the DHCPv4 Message option within this message.
-If this option is not found, the DHCPv4-response message MUST be discarded.
+If this option is not found, or the DHCPv4-response message is not well-formed, it MUST be discarded.
 If the DHCPv4 Message option is present, the 4o6RA MUST extract the DHCPv4 message and forward the encapsulated DHCPv4-response to the requesting DHCPv4 client.

 Layer 2 Relay Agents receiving DHCPV4-QUERY or DHCPV4-RESPONSE messages
-are expected to handle them as specified in {{Section 6 of RFC6221}}.
+MUST be handled as specified in {{Section 6 of RFC6221}}.

 DHCPv6 servers must be compliant with 4o6 according to {{RFC7341}}.
 No additional requirements on DHCPv6 servers are set by this specification.